UD-CISC374/educational-game-project-team-20-will-cantera-ben-testani/egdd.md

       - The enemy always drops a chest and the player will have the opportunity to open it by setting the clock to the correct time given in 12 hour time.
       - This wraps up the tutorial portion
     - Now the first real wave comes, the player is given two additional defensive structures to place along with a warning of where the enemies are coming from
-      - The player should survive the onslaught and collect more chest drops for more consumable items as well as upgrade points to help with later waves.
+      - The player should survive the onslaught and collect more chest drops for more powerups to help with later waves.
       - After each wave the player has some time to set up more defenses based on given information about which direction enemies come from
-      - Players may also purchase upgrades to defenses with points earned from opening chests.
     - This pattern continues for three waves per level.
 There are three levels in total, so nine waves overall.
     - Times at which the enemies appraoch the players base are random, enemy types are random, so the game has great replayability.
     - By the end of the third level, the player wins and is presented an overall summary of how they did.